-It shall be the duty of the Land Use Supervisor to enforce the regulations prescribed by this section.
-Permit applications shall be made to the Land Use Supervisor for that jurisdiction.
+Permit applications shall be made to the Local Airport Zoning Administrator for that jurisdiction.
 Copies of Permit applications shall be provided to the DAA.
-Permit applications shall be promptly considered and granted or denied pursuant to the regulations by the Land Use Supervisor.
-Variance applications shall be made to both the Land Use Supervisor and the BOA.
+Permit applications shall be promptly considered and granted or denied pursuant to the regulations by the applicable Local Airport Zoning Ordinance.
+Variance applications shall be made to both the Local Airport Zoning Administrator for that Jurisdiction and the BOA.
 Copies of Variance applications shall be provided to the DAA.

-L. DLH Limited Land Use Exemption For Aeronautical Purposes
+L. DIA Limited Land Use Exemption For Aeronautical Purposes